 Author Sushant Published on March 14th 2020

 Solo travelling is a happening trend.
-I was a solo traveller for many of my beautiful journeys.
+I was a solo traveler for many of my beautiful journeys.
 It opens your eyes to new realities and helps you explore yourself.
-But a relatively new trend is females travelling alone.
-As more and more women are becoming financially independent, the community of women travelling solo has grown.
+But a relatively new trend is females traveling alone.
+As more and more women are becoming financially independent, the community of women traveling solo has grown.
 Many women these days travel solo, and they love it.
 These trips can be enjoyable if a little care is taken.
-Following are a few tips for all the solo women travellers, to make their travel and stay safer.
+Following are a few tips for all the solo women travelers, to make their travel and stay safer.

 Research about your destination